8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 With that as the rationale, I’m blaming holding so much cash as the issue and will be doing what I can to rectify the situation with a quickness while still allowing for the possibility the IRS will find I owe money somehow or someway.

+With that said, I decided to throw some of the cash into the extended market fund in my taxable brokerage account.
+This should cause the fair market value of each holding to be within the bands at the highest level; buying the dip (compared to highest fair market value to date), as it were.

+My insurance deductibles pie has also hit the target value.
+I plan to start an emergency fund pie as well.
+The target value for the emergency fund pie will be roughly 3 to 6 months and use either the Mark 1.1 or 1.2 setups.
+I'll also continue holding 3 to 6 months worth of cash as runway.

 ## Taxes

 Given the tax-related situation that's happening right now I'm planning to create a list of all the folks I may receive tax-related forms from as a sort of checklist.